christophertoomberg/DNA-match-finder/README.md

-### Problem set 6 from Harvard's Universtiy CS50 course
+### Problem set 6 from Harvard Universtiy CS50 course
 > I didn't take the course, but helped a friend out.
 And then I decided to put it here.
 > Maybe it will help someone.